magento/merchdocs/src/catalog/product-gift-options.md

 1. Expand ![]({% link images/images/btn-expand.png %}) **Gift Options** on the page.

-1. Select to `Yes` in required option:

-- **Allow Gift Messages on Order Level**: Select `Yes` if you want to add a single gift message to the whole order.
+1. For **Allow Gift Messages on Order Level**, select `Yes` to enable a single gift message for the whole order.

-- **Allow Gift Messages for Order Items**: Select `Yes` if you want to add gift messages separately to an individual item in your shopping cart.
+1. For **Allow Gift Messages for Order Items**, select `Yes` to enable adding gift messages separately to individual items in the customer shopping cart.

 1. Click <span class="btn">Save Config</span>.

-Now you can add a gift message to the cart page from frontend as shown in the below image:
+With this configuration, customers can add a gift message to the cart page from storefront as shown in the following example:

     ![]({% link images/images/gift-message.png%}){: .zoom}